 Moreover, our society desperately needs better focus right now.
-With Facebook, Twitter and email constantly distracting us, we’ve lost the ability the concentrate.
+With Facebook, Twitter and email constantly distracting us, and the threat of COVID news thrumming in the background, we’ve lost the ability the concentrate.
 And most of our workplaces don’t help with their constant interruptions.
 A study of tech workers by the University of California at Irvine found that participants could work on a project for only 11 minutes before being interrupted.
 Worse, it took these workers 25 minutes to regain their focus after each interruption.
 You can read about the study in a fascinating New York Times article by Clive Thompson.

 If you want to improve your focus, here are five steps you can take:

 1-Turn off your technology as much as possible.
-In the last two weeks, I’ve chosen to keep my email shut off for most of the day.
+I now choose to keep my email shut off for most of the day.
 Wow!
 What a change this action has made to my life.
 I feel less stressed and less distracted.
-(I used to collect my email manually, which meant I had to monitor my own collection habits, which veered towards the obsessive — as in, collecting every six minutes — whenever I became tired or bored.
-Recently, however, I switched to an IMAP account, which means there’s no way to turn it off, short of shutting down the program.)
-Now I try to collect email no more than several times a day.
+(I used to collect my email manually, which meant I had to monitor my own collection habits, which veered towards the obsessive — as in, collecting every six minutes — whenever I became tired or bored. ) Now I try to collect email no more than several times a day.
 This makes me way more effective.

-I’ve also signed off of Facebook.
-(Haven’t shut down my account yet because I want to be in touch with family members if necessary, but I may make that move in 2019.)
+I’ve also stopped checking Facebook.
+(Haven’t totally shut down my account because I want to be in touch with family members if necessary.)
 And I restrict my Twitter activity to 10 minutes per day, at the end of my day.
 Also, I now lock my cellphone in my desk.
 A 2017 study in The Journal of the Association of Consumer Research found that even if your phone is powered off, and even if you’re successfully ignoring it, its mere existence reduces your cognitive capacity.
 Yikes!

 2-Aggressively manage expectations around your communications habits.
 Many clients tell me that their bosses expect them to be 100% available all the time.
 With a little probing, I usually find out that they have put this expectation on themselves.
 Instead of assuming you need to be available 24/7, ask your boss to set some priorities for you.
 Also, remind them that if they want you to write, you need uninterrupted time to do that task.
 Negotiate some writing windows (start with a minimum of 30 minutes) when you aren’t going to be responsible for checking your email or responding to phone calls or texts.
 And if you’re self-employed, then carve out these times for yourself.
 You’re your own boss now; don’t be an unrealistic one!